kafkaliu/blog/theme-setup.md

 ### _config.yml

 Most of the variables found here are used in the .html files found in `_includes` if you need to add or remove anything.
 A good place to start would be to change the title, tagline, description, and url of your site.
-When working locally comment out `url` or else you will get a bunch of broken links because they are absolute and prefixed with `{{ "{{ site.url " }}}}`[^1] in the various `_includes` and `_layouts`.
+When working locally comment out `url` or else you will get a bunch of broken links because they are absolute and prefixed with `{{ "{{ site.baseurl " }}}}`[^1] in the various `_includes` and `_layouts`.
 Just remember to uncomment `url` when building for deployment or pushing to **gh-pages**...

 #### Owner/Author Information